aws-quickstart/terraform-hashicorp-cts-alb_listener-nia/README.md

 Exactly one of the following must be set per listener rule conditions:

-- Host Header
+- Host header
-- HTTP Request Method
+- HTTP request method
-- HTTP Header
+- HTTP header
-- Path Pattern
+- Path pattern
-- Query String
+- Query string
 - Source IP

 The services behind the ingress gateway should include